 Revenues decrease \$528,548 (6%).
 Expenditures, excluding Contingency, decrease \$638,987 (5%).
 Contingency decreases \$2,153,748 (16%).
-Beginning fund balance decreases \$(2,264,187) ((13)%).
+Beginning fund balance decreases \$2,264,187 (13%).

-Revenues decrease \$528,548 (6%) due to declines in new single family and commercial development activity.
+Revenues decrease due to declines in new single family and commercial development activity.

 Personnel Services increase \$307,951 (4%) due to salaries, retirement costs, health benefits and filling some vacant positions.
-Materials and Supplies decrease by \$181,060 (25%) due largely to a decrease in professional services.
-Interdepartmental expenditures decrease \$706,359 (24%) due to lower Information Technology Services (ITS) personnel charges and capital expenditures (primarlity Accela Automation and ProjectDox).
+Materials and Services decrease by \$181,060 (25%) primarily due to a decrease in professional services.

+Interdepartmental expenditures decrease \$706,359 (24%) due to lower Information Technology Services (ITS) personnel charges and capital expenditures (primarily Accela Automation and ProjectDox).
 Operating Transfers to other funds decrease \$96,719 (17%) as completion of the Public Services Building nears.

 Capital Outlay increases \$46,200 for Building Services' Grading and Plumbing Inspection programs to purchase a new vehicle.